-The Army Malaria Institute (AMI) Laboratory consolidates close collaborations between QIMR Berghofer and the Australian Army Malaria Institute that have existed for many years.
-The lab head, Dr Qin Cheng, was a QIMR scientist between 1989 and 1998, and has been a Visiting Scientist since 1998.
+The Army Malaria Institute (AMI) Laboratory consolidates close collaborations between QIMR Berghofer and the Australian Defence Force Malaria and Infectious Disease Institute (ADFMIDI, formerly Australian Army Malaria Institute) that have existed for many years.
+The lab head, Dr Qin Cheng, was a QIMR scientist between 1989 and 1998, and has been a Visiting Scientist since 1998 after moving to ADFMIDI.

-The laboratory consists of both QIMR Berghofer employees and AMI staff.
-The mission of the laboratory is to facilitate research collaborations between QIMR Berghofer and AMI.
-Our collaborations focus on malaria research, and investigate biological and molecular changes that make parasites difficult to detect and more resistant to anti-malarial drugs.
+The laboratory consists of both QIMR Berghofer employees and ADFMIDI staff.
+The mission of the laboratory is to conduct biomedical research and to facilitate research collaborations between QIMR Berghofer and AMI.
+We focus on malaria research, with a particular interest in investigating biological and molecular changes that make parasites difficult to detect and more resistant to anti-malarial drugs.
 Our research outcomes inform malaria control and elimination policy and strategies.
-We also plan to expand our research scope into arbovirus related research in future.

 The laboratory was initially established at QIMR in 2004 and called the Malaria Drug Resistance and Chemotherapy Laboratory (2004-2012).
 The laboratory was funded mainly from NIH and NHMRC grants.
-Between 2013 and 2016, we joined the Clinical Tropical Medicine Laboratory at QIMR Berghofer.
+Between 2013 and 2016, we were part of the Clinical Tropical Medicine Laboratory at QIMR Berghofer.

 Group Leader: Dr Qin Cheng

 Teuscher F, Gatton ML, Chen N, Peters J, Kyle DE, Cheng Q. 2010.
 Artemisinin-induced dormancy in Plasmodium falciparum: duration, recovery rates, and implications in treatment failure.
 J Infect Dis 202:1362-8.